 Leopard portrait

-A more pricey but exciting alternative to the national park is Sabi Sands, a private game reserve with open borders to Kruger.
-The 650km²/250mi² tract of wilderness is dotted with stylish lodges offering superb service and fine dining.
+A more pricey but exciting alternative to Kruger is Sabi Sands, a private game reserve that shares an unfenced border with the national park.
+The 650km²/251mi² tract of wilderness is dotted with stylish lodges offering superb service and fine dining.
 Game drives are conducted in open safari vehicles by knowledgeable guides, who will go off-road to secure close-up encounters of all of the Big Five, including the notoriously secretive leopard.

 3. Cape Town